 - Why is SEO important in a website migration?

 - Types of website migrations

-- Phases of a website migration
+- SEO checklist for a website migration

 Website migration is a term used to describe when a website undergoes major changes, such as URL updates, redesigns, or content management system or hosting provider changes.
-Google defines site moves as either those with a URL change and those without.
+Google defines site moves as either those with a URL change or those without.

-Website migrations tend to fall into one of three categories: URL changes, design changes or platform changes.
+Website migrations tend to fall into one of three categories: URL changes, design changes, or platform changes.